y0nil/kusto.blog/blog-posts/follower-cluster.md

 ### Union data from the leader and the follower

 Another *advanced technique* would be to define a [stored function](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/stored-functions){:target="_blank"} in the database, that unions the table on the leader and on the follower, such that the latest data is taken from the leader and the rest - from the follower.
-This function should be run on the follower.
+- This function should be run on the follower - it can be defined either on the leader, or on a different database (not read-only) on the follower cluster.
 - This is only needed if you must have the data latency on the follower to match that on the leader.
 In all other cases, you can skip this technique.
 - For example: